 RHITES-N, Acholi has successfully impacted health practices and outcomes across several priority areas, including HIV/AIDS, tuberculosis, malaria, family planning, maternal and newborn health, nutrition, and COVID-19.
 Achievements include:

 HIV/AIDS: The activity increased antiretroviral therapy coverage to people living with HIV and successfully increased the associated viral load suppression rates.
 We scaled up interventions targeting high-risk populations with HIV testing services, including HIV self-testing in Gulu and Kitgum.
 In 2021, the activity reached 96% of the target of adolescent girls and young women with a full package of services appropriate to their age and HIV risk.
+The DREAMS program in Omoro, Gulu, and Agago Districts enrolled 106,914 at-risk adolescent girls and young women.
 Since its inception, RHITES-N, Acholi has provided voluntary medical male circumcision to nearly 80,000 adolescent boys and men.
+In fiscal year 2022 (FY22), the HIV activities were successfully handed over to the USAID Local Partner Health Services Activity – Ankole and Acholi.

-Malaria: The proportion of malaria cases confirmed by either rapid diagnostic tests or microscopy increased from 77% to 98% in the activity’s first three years.
+Malaria: The proportion of malaria cases confirmed by either rapid diagnostic tests or microscopy increased from 77% to 95% during the activity’s first four years.
 For the same period, the proportion of confirmed cases that were appropriately treated increased from 56% to 97%.
+In FY22, malaria activities were transitioned to the USAID PMI Malaria Reduction Activity.

 Family planning, maternal, and newborn health: RHITES-N, Acholi supported several interventions to provide quality, integrated, rights-based family planning (FP) services.
-A total of 145,017 FP users accessed services in the last year, more than half of which were new users.
-The number of women who attended four antenatal care visits increased from 42% to 67%.
+In FY22, 226,560 FP users accessed services, 53% of which were new users.
+The number of pregnant women attending ANC1 increased by 24%, from 76,064 in 2017 to 94,190 in 2022.
 The activity procured essential equipment for the Kitgum General Hospital neonatal intensive care unit.
-In Pader and Kitgum districts, construction was completed on two new maternity units in three health facilities.
+And, in Pader and Kitgum districts, construction was completed on two new maternity units in three health facilities.

 COVID-19: The activity supported a blood donation drive to avert a shortage during COVID-19, contributing to a four-fold increase of blood supply, meeting 70% of the region’s demand.